MadhanRavuru/MadhanRavuru.github.io/_posts/2019-12-20-PointRCNN.md

 where $$N_{\mathrm{pos}}$$ is the number of foreground points, $$\text{bin}_{u}^{(p)}$$ and $$\text{res}_{u}^{(p)}$$ are the ground-truth targets, $$\widehat{\mathrm{bin}}_{u}^{(p)}$$ and $$\widehat{\mathrm{res}}_{u}^{(p)}$$ are the predicted bin assignments and residuals of the foreground point $$p$$ respectively. $$\mathcal{F}_{\mathrm{cls}}$$ represents the cross-entropy loss for classification, and $$\mathcal{F}_{\mathrm{reg}}$$ represents the smooth $$L$$1 loss for regression.

-For removal of the redundant proposals, non maximum suppression (NMS) based on the oriented IoU from BEV is performed to generate a small number of robust and accurate proposals and are fed to stage-2 network.
+For removal of the redundant proposals, non maximum suppression (NMS) based on the oriented IoU from BEV is performed to generate a small number of robust and accurate proposals.
+These proposals are then fed to stage-2 network.

 ### Refining the proposals in the canonical coordinates (Stage 2)